crabboyt555-svg/RecMorph/README.md

 **Status**

-This project is in very early development.
+# This project is in very early development.
 Nothing is playable yet.
 We're currently in the research and reverse engineering phase.

-**Component	Status**
+Component
 Network protocol research	In progress — 20 subdomains discovered Account / auth server	Not started
 Room server	Not started